 - Development of the shellfish aquaculture industry in Alaska.

 - Human dimensions of fishery systems.
 More information can be found here.

 Because other programs are providing significant resources for salmon studies, funding from the center will probably focus on other species.
-While the board accepts proposals related to any of the research subject areas, it is especially interested in seeing proposals on applied topics like the research priorities and needs of the North Pacific Fishery Management Council.
-See http://www.fakr.noaa.gov/npfmc/PDFdocuments/conservation_issues/Research_priorities10.pdf
+While the board accepts proposals related to any of the research subject areas, it is especially interested in seeing proposals on applied topics aligned with the 2011-2015 research priorities and needs of the North Pacific Fishery Management Council, see http://www.fakr.noaa.gov/npfmc/PDFdocuments/conservation_issues/Research_priorities10.pdf

 Award Criteria and Guidelines